carmichaeljr/CUtils/README.md

 # Generic Collections In C
+A library to make dynamic memory management easier in C

+As stated above, this is a library and does nothing useful on its own.
+The goals of this project are two fold:
+  - Bring a pseudo-OO paradigm to C. This paradigm is a subset of full OOP and is comprised of composition and interfaces.
+  - Bring generic collections (a.k.a. generic data structures) to C.

+### Pseudo OO
+This library adds the ability to create, destroy, and manage objects in C. Every object has a allocator, constructor, copy constructor, destructor, and deallocator.
+These operations form the basis of an objects life cycle, implicitly creating a memory management system.

+Other features of the pseudo OO system are:
+  - Full support for basic types\* with zero memory overhead on a per-object level.
+In other words, an ```int``` is still just an ```int```.
+See ```BasicTypeDemo``` in the examples folder for more details.

+###### Footnotes
+* When the custom preprocessor is enabled.
+Only a subset (basic types without spaces in there names) are supported without it.

-### NOTE: This repository is undergoing a major rework and the README is no longer accurate.
+### NOTE: This repository is undergoing a major rework and the README below this point is no longer accurate.
 It will be updated when the rework is farther along.
 See the docs for accurate information.
 A library to make dynamic memory management easier in C

 As stated above, this is a library and does nothing usefull on its own.
 Its main purpose is for easy creation of collections in C. The following collections are provided by this library: